swlaschin/fsharpforfunandprofit.com/_posts/2012-07-07-stack-based-calculator.md

 let stackWith3  = THREE stackWith2
 {% endhighlight %}

-These intermediate stacks are annoying — can we get rid of them?
+These intermediate stacks are annoying â€” can we get rid of them?
 Yes!
 Note that these functions ONE, TWO, THREE all have the same signature:

 {% highlight fsharp %}
 Stack -> Stack